Keep Your Distance: Land Division With Separation: Introduction

-Our positive results are constructive, in the sense that, given each agent's $1$-out-of-$k$ maximin partition (i.e., a partition into $k$ pieces where the value of each piece is at least the agent's maximin share), we can divide the land among the agents so that each agent gets her $1$-out-of-$k$ share, using a natural adaptation of the standard Robertson--Webb model \citep{RobertsonWe98}.
+Our positive results in \Cref{sec:approx} are constructive, in the sense that, given each agent's $1$-out-of-$k$ maximin partition (i.e., a partition into $k$ pieces where the value of each piece is at least the agent's $1$-out-of-$k$ maximin share), we can divide the land among the agents so that each agent receives her $1$-out-of-$k$ share, using a natural adaptation of the standard Robertson--Webb model from cake cutting \citep{RobertsonWe98}.
 However, it is not clear how a $1$-out-of-$k$ maximin partition can be efficiently computed or even approximated.
-To circumvent this difficulty, we focus on a special class of land partitions known as {\em guillotine partitions}; intuitively, these are partitions that can be obtained by a sequence of edge-to-edge cuts.
-We show that we can efficiently compute an approximately optimal guillotine partition, and that the loss caused by using guillotine partitions can be bounded.
-Combining these results with our ordinal approximation algorithms, we obtain approximation algorithms for computing a maximin allocation.
+To circumvent this difficulty, in \Cref{sec:guillotine}, we focus on a special class of land partitions known as {\em guillotine partitions}; intuitively, these are partitions that can be obtained by a sequence of edge-to-edge cuts.\footnote{Guillotine partitions have been extensively studied in computational geometry; we refer to the beginning of \Cref{sec:guillotine-definition} for some references.} We show that we can efficiently compute an approximately optimal guillotine partition, and that the loss caused by using guillotine partitions compared to arbitrary partitions can be bounded.
+Combining these results with our ordinal approximation algorithms from \Cref{sec:approx}, we obtain approximation algorithms for computing a maximin allocation.

-\subsection{Related Work}
+\section{Related Work}